SuperNEMO-DBD/SimulationValidationTool/README.md

 - getopt_pp.cpp
 - getopt_pp.h

+## Build
+Just type in a SuperNEMO environment with access to ROOT or otherwise, `cmake ..` in a separate build directory with source access at `..` Nothing else is required as you can see from the CMakeLists file.

 ## Purpose

 This tool takes two ROOT ntuple files, and generates statistics for comparisons between input and reference data files.
 Further tests are run on the statistics produced.